cjhudlin/VOXCOMM-intercom/README.md

 ---

 ## 🚀 What Is VOXCOMM?
-The VOXCOMM series of devices are **convenient VOX MESH based intercom and Bluetooth audio devices** It has many uses cases.
-Main use cases are:
+The VOXCOMM series of devices are **convenient VOX MESH based intercom and Bluetooth audio devices**\
+They are capable of many uses cases, though the main use cases are:
 - Motorcycle group ride communication
 - Home mesh intercom
 - Tour guide comms, like horseback riding or city tours